Author Interviews

 Meet author Lori-Ann Preston

 Lori-Ann is an award-winning children’s author who lives in East London.
 She won the Golden Baobab Prize in 2016 for her Early Chapter Book, The Ama-Zings!
 She holds a BEd Honours degree and is a former child’s educator of 20 years.
 Lori-Ann is an avid reader who is passionate about improving the literacy of children in South Africa.
 She has held over 100 free, educative literary workshops around the country, to motivate, encourage and inspire children to develop a love for reading.
-She is the author of the book series: Thabo, the Space Dude and Trixie, the Mischief-Maker.
+She is the author of the book series: Thabo The Space Dude and Trixie, the Mischief-Maker.
 Follow her here.

 1. How did you get the idea for Thabo’s personality?
 Is it based on someone you know?